When I envisioned how I’d start this post, it looked something like this,

 A key element of my gourmet budgetry* is knowing how to make high-quality staples at home.
 This list includes bread, pasta, and pastry dough, as well as other basics like stocks and jams, and even little hacks like making buttermilk out of milk + acid.
 The reason this is so important is that if you want high-quality bread, pasta, pastry dough, etc., you will pay for it.
 So when we’re trying to save money on our weekly shopping, we may opt for lesser quality items, and then you pay for that, too!

 The solution is simple, and I wouldn’t tout it if it weren’t.
 I don’t expect anyone to slave away in the kitchen all evening or weekend just to save a couple bucks.
 But baking bread, making pasta, and making pastry dough are all ultimately simple techniques that leave you with an unbelievable product, feeling damn proud of yourself, and saving a big chunk of money in the long run.

-So today, I’m sharing one of my favorite white bread recipes, perfect as a loaf for sandwiches or as dinner rolls, both.
+Today, I’m sharing one of my favorite white bread recipes, perfect as a loaf for sandwiches or as dinner rolls, both.
 The key is to make the entire batch (or half, if you’re making rolls.. unless you have a good bit of uninhabited freezer real estate) and freeze the finished rolls that you can defrost, two or four at a time, and enjoy like they were made that day!
 This spreads out your time cost over many uses, raising the gourmet factor of your meal, and lowering the actual cost of your dinners.